 Now You See It went through several drafts, including one that suggested "a musical treatment" before being shelved indefinitely in the 1936.
 (Click here for the full story on "RKO 589".)

 Calvert was interested.
-Unfortunately, the head of Columbia, Harry Cohen, was not, complaining that Houdini's story was "lacking in romance and needed a better ending than a punch in the solar plexus."
+Unfortunately, the head of Columbia, Harry Cohn, was not, complaining that Houdini's story was "lacking in romance and needed a better ending than a punch in the solar plexus."

 Not long after the sale, Arnold Furstenberg in The Linking Ring announced an "Exclusive Scoop" that Chester Morris was being considered for the lead role in The Great Houdini (later called Houdini The Great).
 Apart from being an actor, Morris was an amateur magician and a member of the IBM.
 "He is by far the most logical man for the role," said Furstenberg.